oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 deliver buffered messages that have accumulated while the client was disconnected.
-However, OpenC2 implementers using MQTT should be aware that MQTT broker resource constraints and `Message Exipiry Interval` settings from Producers may cause older traffic to be discarded if clients are disconnected for extended periods.
+However, OpenC2 implementers using MQTT should be aware that MQTT broker resource constraints and `Message Expiry Interval` settings from Producers may cause older traffic to be discarded if clients are disconnected for extended periods.

 ## 2.10 Session Expiry and Message Expiry Intervals